elementx54/moosefw_vim/README.md

 ```

 ### Default Configuration Values
+For many of the configuration values to work properly, the location of the
+command `filtype plugin on` in the `.vimrc` file MUST come after user defined
+configuration values.

 The number of lines to search the beginning of a file for a section pair of
 bracket sets `[]` identifying the file as a `moose_fw` filetype.
 ```vim